nnellans/terraform-guide/README.md

   }
 }
 ```
-- Every terraform resource supports a Lifecycle block
-- It can configure how that resource is created, updated, or deleted.
 - `create_before_destroy`
-  - By default, when terraform must replace a resource, it will first delete the old/existing one, and then it will create the new one after that.
+  - By default, when terraform must replace a resource, it will first delete the old/existing one, and then it will create the new one after that
-  - If your old/existing resource is being referenced by other resources, then terraform will not be able to delete it.
+  - If your old/existing resource is being referenced by other resources, then terraform will not be able to delete it
-  - The create_before_destroy option flip-flops this, so terraform will first create the new resource, update any references that are needed, and then delete the old/existing resource.
+  - The `create_before_destroy` option flip-flops this, so terraform will first create the new resource, update any references that are needed, and then delete the old/existing resource
 - `prevent_destroy`
-  - The prevent_destroy option will cause Terraform to exit on any attempt to delete that resource.
+  - The `prevent_destroy` option will cause Terraform to exit on any attempt to delete that resource
 - `ignore_changes`
   - This is a list of resource attributes that you want Terraform to ignore.
-If the value of that attribute differs in real life vs. the Terraform code, then Terraform will just ignore it and not try to make any changes.
+If the value of that attribute differs in real life vs. the Terraform code, then Terraform will just ignore it and not try to make any changes

-# Random Syntax Notes
+# Syntax Notes

 ### String Interpolation
 ```terraform